 Wondering how to convert to a Roth IRA?
 Here are some answers.

-So you’ve decided that a Roth IRA is the best retirement account for you, but all your money is socked away in a traditional IRA or employer-sponsored plan?
+So you’ve decided a Roth IRA is the best retirement account for you, but all your money is socked away in a traditional IRA or employer-sponsored plan?
 Not a problem.

-Converting to a Roth is easier than ever.
+Converting to a Roth IRA is easier than ever.
 You can transfer some or all of your existing balance in a traditional IRA to a Roth IRA, regardless of income (but income-eligibility restrictions still apply to current-year contributions).

 A Roth conversion is attractive if you expect your future tax rate to be higher than your current rate.
 And if your earnings are high enough to prevent you from contributing directly to a Roth IRA, you can use a Roth conversion as a back door entry into future tax-free income in retirement.

-Should you convert to a Roth IRA now?
+Should You Convert to a Roth IRA Now?

 A Roth conversion is most beneficial when: